 - -t NUMBER_THREADS: number of computing threads that will be used by the software to run parallel processes.
 The argument is optional; if omitted, the driver tool will use as many threads as the server has. - -r REFERENCE: location of the reference FASTA file.
-This argument is required in all algorithms except LocusCollector and Dedup without consensus.

-- -i INPUT_FILE: location of the BAM input file.
+This argument is required in all algorithms except LocusCollector and Dedup without consensus. - -i INPUT_FILE: location of the BAM input file.
 This argument can be used multiple times to have the software use multiple input files and the result would be the same as if the input BAM files are merged into one BAM file.
-This argument is required in all algorithms except for CollectVCMetrics, GVCFtyper, DNAModelApply, SVSolver, TNModelApply, TNModelTrain, VarCal and ApplyVarCal. - -q QUALITY_RECALIBRATION_TABLE: location of the quality recalibration table output from the BQSR stage that will be used as an input during the BQSR stage and Variant Calling stage.
+Sentieon® only support bam files that are sorted by coordinates, the @HD line with SO:coordinate attribute should be present.
+Sentieon® also requires the input bam files have RG tag in the alignment section and a corresponding @RG line with matching ID tag defined in the header.
+This argument is required in all algorithms except for CollectVCMetrics, GVCFtyper, DNAModelApply, SVSolver, TNModelApply, VarCal, ApplyVarCal and TNfilter. - -q QUALITY_RECALIBRATION_TABLE: location of the quality recalibration table output from the BQSR stage that will be used as an input during the BQSR stage and Variant Calling stage.
 This argument can be used multiple times to have the software use multiple input calibration tables; each calibration table will apply a recalibration to BAM files by matching the readgroup of the reads